Table of Contents

 5. How does adding acid affect the glycemic index and glycemic load?

-- While acid does not remove carbohydrates from food, it does decrease the speed at which these carbohydrates are absorbed into the bloodstream, which lowers the glycemic index and results in a smaller glucose spike, thereby reducing the effective glycemic load.
+- While acid does not remove carbohydrates from food, it slows their absorption into the bloodstream, lowering the glycemic index and resulting in a smaller glucose spike, thereby reducing the effective glycemic load.

 - Thus, by adding acids such as vinegar or lime juice to food, one can lower its glycemic index.